 In Byzantine times, the area was covered with cypress trees, and known as “Kyparades” or “Cypress Forest”.
 And by the mid-16th century, when the uninhabited land was granted to Nişancı Feridun Bey, a Lord Chancellor in rank in the Ottoman Empire, became known as Feridun Bey Park.

 In the 17th century, Ottoman sultan Murad IV (reigned 1623-1640) presented the estate to Emir Gûne Han, a Safavid Persian commander, who surrendered his sieged castle without any resistance, and followed him back to Istanbul.
 The name “Feridun Bey Park” was changed to “Emirgûne”, which in time became corrupted to “Emirgan”.

-During the centuries, the estate’s owner changed several times, and by the end of the 1860s, it was owned by Khedive Ismail Pasha (reigned 1863-1879), Ottoman governor of Egypt and Sudan.
+During the centuries, the estate’s ownership changed several times, and by the end of the 1860s, it was owned by Khedive Ismail Pasha (reigned 1863-1879), Ottoman governor of Egypt and Sudan.
 The area was used as the backyard of a large wooden “yalı” that he built on the shore of the Bosphorus.
-Further, he built within the park area three wooden pavilions, which still exist.
+Further, he built within the parking area three wooden pavilions, which still exist.

 Today, Emirgan park is owned and administered by the Metropolitan Municipality of Istanbul, covers an area of 117 acres (470,000 m2) on a hillside, and is enclosed by high walls.